Skip to main content

 D–E

-A one-time purchase that grants sole ownership of a beat.
+A one-time purchase that grants sole and exclusive rights to a beat.
 The track is removed from general availability, and no new non-exclusive licenses are issued.
 See Exclusive Licenses.

 Points earned by producers for actions like uploading tracks, earning plays, and completing metadata.
 XP determines your producer level and unlocks achievements.
 See XP System.